PranavNihal/PranavNihal/README.md

 I'm a second-year CS student who enjoys working close to the metal — from x86 Assembly, C/C++ , Python and Rust.
 I care about writing clean, purposeful code and building things that actually matter.

-**Currently:** exploring compilers and systems programming · open to collaborations and internships
+**Currently:** exploring compilers and systems programming · open to collaborations

 ---